 - § 273.
 Preferred drug program prior authorization.
 1. For the purposes of this article, a prescription drug shall be considered to be not on the preferred drug list if it is a non preferred drug. - 2.
 The preferred drug program shall make available a twenty-four hour per day, seven days per week telephone call center that includes a toll-free telephone line and dedicated facsimile line to respond to requests for prior authorization.
 The call center shall include qualified health care professionals who shall be available to consult with prescribers concerning prescription drugs that are not on the preferred drug list.
-A prescriber seeking prior authorization shall consult with the program call line to reasonably present his or her justification for the prescription and give the program's qualified health care professional a reasonable opportunity to respond. - 3. (a) When a patient's health care provider prescribes a prescription drug that is not on the preferred drug list, the prescriber shall consult with the program to confirm that in his or her reasonable professional judgment, the patient's clinical condition is consistent with the criteria for approval of the non-preferred drug.
-Such criteria shall include: - (i) the preferred drug has been tried by the patient and has failed to produce the desired health outcomes;
+A prescriber seeking prior authorization shall consult with the program call line to reasonably present his or her justification for the prescription and give the program's qualified health care professional a reasonable opportunity to respond. - 3. \ (a) When a patient's health care provider prescribes a prescription drug that is not on the preferred drug list or the statewide formulary of opioid dependence agents and opioid antagonists established pursuant to subparagraph (vii) of paragraph (e) of subdivision seven of section three hundred sixty-seven-a of the social services law, the prescriber shall consult with the program to confirm that in his or her reasonable professional judgment, the patient's clinical condition is consistent with the criteria for approval of the non-preferred drug.
+Such criteria shall include: